BaraaFAbed/BaraaFAbed/README.md

 # **About me**

 My name is Baraa Abed, and I am a computer engineering graduate from the [American University of Sharjah](https://www.aus.edu).
-My current fields of interest are machine learning and deep learning, and their applications in the industry.
+I'm currently interested in Reinforcement Learning (RL).
 I have skills in many areas, including machine learning, computer vision, software development, cloud computing, databases, FPGA programming, IoT systems, and many more.

 # **Projects**